 Durham Parks and Recreation (DPR) maintains three outdoor seasonal pools for individuals and families to enjoy water activities, water exercise, and swim lessons.

 Outdoor Pools 2021

 We are currently hiring lifeguards.
-Our summer/seasonal lifeguard positions start at $17.99/hour.
+Our year round and seasonal lifeguard positions start at $17.99/hour.
 Please visit the City of Durham Career Page for more information and to apply.

 |Daily Admission Type||City Resident - Daily Admission Fee||Non-City Resident - Daily Admission Fee|

 *All youth and teens under 18 years of age must have an account set up by a parent/guardian in ActiveNet prior to utilizing the pool alone for open rec swim.
 All children under the age of 13 must be accompanied in the pool area at all times by someone at least 16 years of age or older.
 Children 5 years and younger are required to be accompanied by someone at least 16 years of age or older in the water.

 - Everyone who enters the pool must pay the admission fee including persons who are observing and not swimming.